lukaszhanusik/castled/docs/docs/getting-started/Destinations/configure-googleads.md

 ## Creating an app connection

-Castled establishes connection to your google ads destination via oauth.
-Select GoogleAds as the source type and you will be redirected to the Google login screen.
-Login with your google account which has access to the Google Ads customer ids where you want to sync the data.
+Castled establishes connection to your GoogleAds destination via OAuth.
+Select GoogleAds as the source type, enter the OAuth ClientID and ClientSecret of the oauth app and also GoogleAds developer token from the GoogleAds console.
+Login via Google to create an app connection in Castled.

+Follow the steps [here](https://support.google.com/cloud/answer/6158849?hl=en) to setup OAuth on your google cloud console.
+Follow the link [here](https://developers.google.com/google-ads/api/docs/first-call/dev-token) to obtain your Google Ads developer token.

 ## Creating a sync pipeline